PeterCamilleri/CX16/docs/vm1_am.md

 The virtual machine supports the following virtual registers:

-* IP - 16 bit instruction pointer.
+* PB - 16 bit procedure base.
+Part of the instruction pointer.
+* PO - 8 bit procedure offset.
+Part of the instruction pointer.
 * RS - 8 bit return stack pointer.
 Data is located in page 1.
 * DS - 8 bit data stack pointer.
 Data is located in page 4.
 * FP - 16 bit frame pointer.
+Points to the base of the local frame.

 In addition there are these pseudo "registers", values, and operations: